swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 // `mother.father.sister` is optional

 if ref mother.father.sister {
-  // with shorthand: `mother.father.sister` is non-optional and immutable }
+  // `mother.father.sister` is non-optional and immutable
+}

 if inout &mother.father.sister {
-  // with shorthand: `mother.father.sister` is non-optional and mutable }
+  // `mother.father.sister` is non-optional and mutable
+}
 ```